Nonminimal Derivative Coupling Cosmology and the Speed of Gravitational Waves: Acknowledgments

 \section{Acknowledgments}

-We thank to Felipe Tovar Falciano, Ingrid Ferreira da Costa, J\'ulio C\'esar Fabris, and Nelson Pinto-Neto for very important discussions about this paper.
+We thank to Felipe Tovar Falciano, Ingrid Ferreira da Costa, J\'ulio C\'esar Fabris, Nelson Pinto-Neto, Paola Carolina Moreira Delgado, and Tays Miranda de Andrade for very important discussions about this paper.
+We also thank the anonymous Reviewer who raised an important question whose answer complemented our result.
 This study was financed in part by the \emph{Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior} - Brazil (CAPES) - Finance Code 001, and also by CNPq and FAPES, from Brazil.